Business Administration, Master of Business Administration (MBA)

 |BADM 507||MANAGEMENT OF ORGANIZATIONS||4|

 |BADM 555||STRATEGIC OPERATIONS (for students who have had OPSM 330 or equivalent)||4|

 |BADM 590||MBA CAPSTONE||4|

-We currently offer MBA concentrations in Accounting, Finance, and Global Business and Economics.
-Instead of selecting one of these options, students may customize their selection of electives to meet their professional interests and needs.
+MBA Emphases–instead of selecting one of the above options, students may customize their selection of electives to meet their professional interests and needs.

 - apply appropriate technical and quantitative skills related to business;

 - demonstrate competency in both written and oral business communication skills;